tiprankstipranks

 Our Russian operations have been and may continue to be affected by Russia's invasion of Ukraine and related sanctions imposed in response, and we may in the future choose or be required to further limit or shut down those operations entirely.

-We provide satellite communications services in Russia through two local subsidiaries employing 36 people and authorized Russian service providers, using a dedicated gateway in Russia.
-In 2023, revenue from our operations in Russia represented approximately 1.8% of our total revenue, all of which was service revenue.
-As a result of Russia's invasion of Ukraine in February 2022, we ceased shipments of equipment to Russia and made other adjustments to our operations in light of U.S. and international sanctions.
-Further, our sales in Russia are conducted in rubles and then translated to U.S. dollars in our financial results.
-The value of the ruble has fluctuated substantially since the invasion, which may affect our reported revenues.
+We provide satellite communications services in Russia through two local subsidiaries employing approximately 40 people and authorized Russian service providers, using a dedicated gateway in Russia.
+As a result of Russia's invasion of Ukraine in February 2022, we adjusted our operations to comply with U.S. and international sanctions.
+In each of the years 2023 through 2025, revenue from our operations in Russia, all of which was service revenue, represented approximately 2% of our total revenue.
+Our sales in Russia are conducted in rubles and then translated to U.S. dollars in our financial results.
+The value of the ruble has been volatile since the invasion, which may affect our reported revenues.
 As a result of these factors, we expect revenue from our operations in Russia to be variable and difficult to predict.
-In addition, we may in the future choose or be required to further limit or cease operations in Russia entirely, in which case we will no longer receive any revenue from those operations.
-We could also incur significant expenses as a result of the process of shutting down operations in Russia.
+In addition, we may in the future choose or be required to further limit or cease operations in Russia entirely, in which case we would no longer receive any revenue from these operations, and could incur significant expenses as a result of the process of shutting down operations in Russia.
+Our Russian operations also pose a reputational risk if certain government or commercial customers object to our current business in Russia.

 Economy & Political Environment - Risk 2